FAQs About Figure Skating

 This variety of edges is used for spin entrances and exits as well as jump entrances and exits.
 Learning how to use your edges is a requirement to progressing as a skater.
 If you cannot execute proper edges, you will not be successful when attempting jumps or spins.
 Without a reasonable level of power or speed, you will also be unsuccessful when attempting jumps or spins.
-It also should be noted, that if you have visible weakness in differing edges that you will have trouble with certain jumps, spins and various moves as you attempt to progress to other skills.
+It also should be noted that if you have visible weakness in differing edges, you will have trouble with certain jumps, spins, and various moves as you attempt to progress to other skills.

 Do not allow this slightly technical explanation deter you.
 As you likely know, skating is fun whether on wheels or ice.
 Many people enjoy years of recreational skating while others compete, coach or run related businesses.
 I highly suggest that people of all ages simply try it.